Meet the Staff

 Administrative Assistant

-Kim has worked at APU since 1998.
-She came to the University Counseling Center with experience working in areas such as the Office of the President, Residence Life, and the Office of Campus Ministry.
+Kim has worked at APU since 1998 and joined the UCC team in 2010.
+Kim came to the UCC with experience working in areas such as the Office of the President, the Office of Residence Life, and the Office of Campus Ministry.
 She loves working in the college setting and serving people.
-She has a great connection with students and parents, as one of her daughters earned a bachelor’s degree from APU in 2003.
+She has a great connection with students and parents, as she is also a proud APU Mom.
+One of her daughters earned her bachelor’s and master’s degrees at APU.

 • Mara Clark, MS, LMFT